 Our Favorite Teachers and Why

 Ariana Elizabeth: I just recently discovered Ariana Elizabeth in my continual search for women of color yoga teachers, specifically BIPOC teachers who often get hidden from internet searches (case in point: I’m always on the lookout for new teachers and she just popped up in a specific search, likely because she has done the hard work of growing her reach and making it to the point where she shows up in my very directed search results).
-Her classes are excellent, and her soothing voice and high-quality video and sound production make doing classes with her both a rejuvenating and calming experience.
-I love doing her short morning flows these days and love her meditative approach that helps me focus on the important stuff: staying calm, remembering my tiny place in the universe on a daily basis, remembering the importance of having an attitude of kindness and love, etc.
+Her classes are excellent, and her soothing voice and high-quality video and sound production make doing yoga with her both a rejuvenating and calming experience.
+I love doing her short morning flows these days and appreciate how her meditative approach helps me focus on the important stuff: staying calm, remembering my tiny place in the universe on a daily basis, remembering the importance of having an attitude of kindness and love, etc.

-Xuan Lan: I discovered Xuan Lan a few years ago when searching for spanish-language yoga classes to practice my listening skills as a spanish learner.
+Xuan Lan: I discovered Xuan Lan a few years ago when searching for Spanish-language yoga classes to practice my listening skills as a Spanish learner.
 Based out of Barcelona, she has a soothing voice and her flows are always unique, relaxing, and challenging without being overwhelming.

 Melissa West: Melissa West is a serene and charming soul who has been teaching on YouTube for ten years.
 She is dedicated to a relaxed, “real yoga for real people” style of yoga.
 Much of her library is filled with yin and restorative classes, meditations (“yoga nidra”) and reflective series that have been incredibly impactful for me and many others (like the one on perfectionism that can be sampled here).
 Further, she’s a fellow cultural studies Ph.D., having earned her doctorate years ago before deciding that her best path was to leave academia and begin a career in internet-based adult education (sound familiar?).